GeraldSun/GeraldSun.github.io/index.md

 ## News

+- **[Nov.
+2024]** I gave a poster presentation at AMIA 2024 Annual Symposium in San Francisco, California.
 - **[Oct.
 2024]** I just passed my Ph.D. qualifying exam at the University of Washington!
 - **[Aug.
 2024]** Our paper about automated chest radiograph diagnosis is accepted by Radiology: Artifical Intelligence.
 - **[Jul.
 2024]** Our dermatology dataset paper is accepted to MICCAI 2024 in Marrakesh, Morocco.